 • radio wave scalpel;

-• removal of neoplasms with a laser.
+• removal of tumors using laser.

 Papilloma in an intimate place

-What is the difference between such papillomas:
+What is the difference between these papillomas:

 • neoplasms in intimate places often develop into malignant tumors.